siddug/siddug.github.io/_posts/2015-01-11-hikeAthon.md

 1. Whatsapp, though used a lot by users, consumed very little data
 2. Apps like facebook consume a lot on the other hand
 3. Launcher apps or some utlity apps consume a lot of data (should we put these in fav category or not?)
-4. Google play services comes first in sent and recieving ranking (Obviously we didnt want to give Google Play sa favorite app.)
+4. Google play services comes first in sent and recieving ranking (Obviously we didnt want to list Google Play as favorite app.)

 (*Please note that these are my individual observations from the test data I received from my test devices)

-To resolve this, we gave the ranking scheme to apps which both send and recieve decent amount of data and excluded considering apps with 'google' in its name as a favorite app.
+To resolve this, we gave the ranking scheme to apps which both send and recieve decent amount of data and excluded apps with 'google' in its name for consideration.

 * ### Movement status

 This is an interesting find.
-I used accelerometer and gyro sensors previosuly for my other Andriod projects but they introduced *STEP* sensors from KITKAT.
+I used accelerometer and gyro sensors previosuly for my other Andriod projects and I thought to make use of that to detect movement.
+But we found they introduced *STEP* sensors from KITKAT.
 Using these sensors you can retrive number of steps taken by the user.
 Once you have this info, it is a matter of adjusting the bounds for jogging, walking and running.

 * ### Transit status